 Landisdale Farm is a family-run and certified organic farm in Lebanon County, PA.
 Here’s what they told us: “The seasons are changing on the farm.
 Talk about change!
 That was strange having a tremor shake us and a hurricane blow us!
-No extreme damage done here.
+No extreme damage was done here.
 One roof has some tin coming off and the lettuces weren’t so thrilled about withstanding that wind!”

 The Pennsylvania Farm Bureau reported that some farmers who had not yet harvested their apples when the storm hit lost between 20 to 50% of their crop.
 “The largest and most mature fruit fell off the trees,” Brad Hollabaugh of Hollabaugh Brothers Fruit Farm and Market in Biglerville, Adams County, said in a bureau press release.
-“There is nothing more disheartening than looking at apples on the ground, after you’ve put your heart and soul into growing and nurturing the fruit throughout the season.”
+“There is nothing more disheartening than looking at apples on the ground after you’ve put your heart and soul into growing and nurturing the fruit throughout the season.”

 Gasko’s Family Farm & Greenhouses, a nursery in Monroe Township, New Jersey, posted before and after photos showing extensively flooded fields.

 Many upstate New York farms were underwater, according to the New York Daily News.
-With many late-summer crops still unharvested, such as corn, carrots, spinach, and squash, the storm couldn't have come at a worse time.
-New York senators are requesting federal aid for the worst hit farms.
+With many late-summer crops still unharvested, such as corn, carrots, spinach, and squash, the storm couldn’t have come at a worse time.
+New York senators are requesting federal aid for the worst-hit farms.
 NY Governor Andrew Cuomo estimates at least $45 million in crop damages and 140,000 acres of farmland lost.

 In Vermont, a time-lapse photography video shows floodwaters coming in to cover the fields at Diggers’ Mirth Collective Farm in Burlington.
 A portion shows farmers and volunteers moving through the fields to harvest what can be harvested before the flood.

 NASA’s Earth Observatory posted a page showing the rainfall from Irene along the East Coast, ranging from 1.5 inches to more than 9 inches.
 Though Irene was downgraded from a hurricane to a tropical storm before making landfall, extended rainfall proved too much for many areas with soil already saturated by rain from summer storms.
 Tropical Storm Lee made landfall in Louisiana Sept.
 4 and was bringing another bout of heavy rain along the East Coast.
-Meanwhile, The National Hurricane Center reported that Hurricane Katia, a category 2, was on its way north from Bermuda.
+Meanwhile, the National Hurricane Center reported that Hurricane Katia, a category 2, was on its way north from Bermuda.